Integrable evolutions of twisted polygons in centro-affine $\mathbb{R}^m$: Introduction

 In this article, we prove that the pair of Hamiltonian structures defined in~\cite{MB} are compatible in any dimension (Theorem~\ref{compatibility}), and thus the related discrete $m-1/m$-AGD flows are bi-Hamiltonian.
 We achieve this by lifting the Poisson brackets to a pair $\omega_1, \omega_2$ of pre-symplectic forms defined on the moduli space of arc-length parametrized twisted polygons in centro-affine $\RR^{m}$.
 The expressions for the pre-symplectic forms are remarkably simple and the general proof of compatibility of the Hamiltonian structures for the $m-1/m$-AGD is straightforward.

 At the heart of why shifting the point of view from flows on geometric invariants (curvatures) to geometric flows (polygonal evolutions, invariant under the action of the symmetry group) can help simplify the study of integrability, are several observations that are central to this work.
 First, Proposition~\ref{leaves} shows that the symplectic leaves of the twisted Poisson bracket are classified by the conjugacy classes of the monodromy of the associated polygon.
 Thus, any invariant vector field on the space of polygons will induce a vector field on the geometric invariants that is automatically tangent to the symplectic leaves of the Poisson structure.
-(Note, however, that the converse is not true: not every flow on periodic geometric invariants will lift to an invariant---monodromy preserving---geometric flow).
+(Note, however, that the converse is not true: not every flow on periodic geometric invariants will lift to an invariant---monodromy preserving---geometric flow.)
 Second, as both $\omega_1$ and $\omega_2$ are trivially reducible to the moduli space, they will induce Poisson structures on the submanifolds of fixed monodromy conjugacy class.
 Third, Theorem~\ref{kernel} and Corollary~\ref{rigidmotion} show that the kernel of $\omega_1$ is generated by the infinitesimal symmetries and thus $\omega_1$ becomes symplectic when restricted to these submanifolds, suggesting the possibility of generating additional integrable hierarchies beginning with appropriate ``seed" vector fields.
+We remark, as also pointed out in \cite{MW}, that the {\em Pentagram Map} and its generalizations do not appear to be Hamiltonian with respect to the structures investigated in this work.
+At this time, connections to other projective polygonal dynamics are yet to be uncovered.